paulohenriquevn/aws-solutions-architect/README.md

 ---

 ### Questão 75

-**Texto original:**
-A company wants to move a multi-tiered application from on premises to the AWS Cloud to improve the application's performance...

-**Tradução:**
 Uma empresa quer migrar uma aplicação multi-camadas para a AWS para melhorar o desempenho e modernizar a aplicação.

 **Resposta correta:**